saskiamellies/rezept-softwaretchnik/README.md

 ****************************************************************************************************
 1. Clone or download the project source code to your local machine (https://github.com/saskiamellies/rezept-softwaretchnik.git).
 2. Install dependencies.
 This can be done using a package manager such as npm (Node Package Manager) or yarn.
 3. Run the development server.
-This can be done using a command line tool such as the terminal, where you can run the command 'npm start' or 'yarn start'.
+This can be done using a command line tool such as the terminal, where you can run the command `npm start` or `yarn start`.
 4. Access the project in your web browser by navigating to http://localhost:3000 or another specified URL.
 ****************************************************************************************************